 A concept of collaborative and private areas was introduced when the library moved to the new footprint in mid-2008.
 The Collaborative Study Area is designated for supporting learning activities that are best done in groups.
 This is to support problem-based learning, inter-professional education and peer learning among others.
 The Private Study Area is designated for private study singly, or in groups in the provided group discussion enclosed areas.

-As of December 2017, the library provides access to a digital library of 125,963 titles of e-books, 28,000 titles of e-journals and 36 databases which can be accessed by library users “anywhere, anytime” using any devices through the library portal.
+As of March 2018, the library provides access to a digital library of 210,592 titles of e-books (inclusive of Open Access titles), 70,507 titles of e-journals (inclusive of Open Access titles) and 36 databases which can be accessed by library users “anywhere, anytime” using any devices through the library portal.
 This collection is supplemented by a print collection of 42,313 books and 11 journals and multimedia resources.